EstevaoUyra/data-streaming-projects/san-francisco-crime-data/README.md

 This project was developed with a focus on Spark Streaming.

+## Running the project

+First we need kafka working.
+We need to instantiate the kafka zookeeper and the kafka server.
+If you have the kafka bin as a source, you can run

-Run the project locally with.
+Run the project locally with

 ```
 spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.11:2.3.4 --master local[*] data_stream.py